 - There is a good possibility that we can repair your probe if it is damaged.
 It is almost always worth sending the probe in to be evaluated.
 We do not charge for estimates.

 - GLA offers a Calibration statement at no charge.
 It must be requested at time of purchase and will be included with your thermometer.
 It will certify that your thermometer and probe are calibrated to GLA’s test units.
+This does not guarantee accuracy of the thermometers in the field and are not traceable to NIST Thermometers.
 We can also supply Calibration certificates for the life of your unit.
 We require both the thermometer and probe to be sent in together for the service.
-There is no additional cost for this service; however normal repair costs may apply.
+There is no additional cost for this service; however normal repair costs do apply.

 - What do repairs cost?

 - Our basic service charge is $60.00.
 This will include an operation & calibration check.
 Parts are extra.
 We do not charge for estimates, and will gladly provide you with one before we perform any service, if you request an estimate.